CSSUoB/cssuob.github.io/CONTRIBUTING.md

 ## Guidance

 We aim to get more people involved with our website, and help build members' confidence in using git and contributing to open-source.
 If you see an error with the website, we encourage you to *be bold* and fix it yourself, rather than just raising an issue.
-If you are stuck, need help, or have a question about the website, the best place to ask is on our Discord, in the `#website🌐` channel.
+If you are stuck, need help, or have a question about the website, the best place to ask is on our Discord, in the `#github🌐` channel.

 Happy editing!